GSA/digitalgov.gov/content/posts/2013-08-05-thunderclap-now-available-for-government-wide-adoption.md

 ---

 <p dir="ltr">
   <a href="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/08/THunderclap.jpg">{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/08/THunderclap.jpg" alt="Thunderclap logo" >}}</a>Thunderclap is the latest social media and crowd-sourcing platform available to federal agencies to better engage with the public, with a newly negotiated government-compatible Terms of Service (TOS) agreement.
-GSA collaborated with Thunderclap to negotiate the amended terms, which brings the total number of <a href="https://www.WHATEVER/resources/negotiated-terms-of-service-agreements/" target="_blank">tools with federal-compatible agreements</a> to 66.
+GSA collaborated with Thunderclap to negotiate the amended terms, which brings the total number of <a href="{{< relref "negotiated-terms-of-service-agreements.md" >}}" target="_blank">tools with federal-compatible agreements</a> to 66.
 </p>

 <p dir="ltr">